Explore the latest opportunities to become a POST fellow and experience working at the centre of policy making.

 POST has been producing policy briefings for over thirty years.
 In this time, we have written over 600 briefings and have honed our technique.

-Our flagship briefing, the POSTnote, is just four pages long.
-It reviews the current research in topical and emerging areas and is a trusted, impartial source of information.
+Our flagship briefing, the POSTnote, reviews the current research in topical and emerging areas and is a trusted, impartial source of information.
 Interviews with tens of experts and stakeholders as well as rigorous internal and external peer review, make for an impartial and balanced report.
 POSTnotes help Members of the House of Commons and the House of Lords and UK Parliament staff navigate complex research.

 POSTnotes typically take three months to produce.
 In this time they go through a systematic literature and extensive peer review.
 Their topics are a product of horizon scanning undertaken by our team of advisers.
 Topic proposals are taken to a board of parliamentarians and external experts.
 They in turn prioritise which proposals will be made into POSTnotes.

-Here we go over the typical production process of POSTnotes and POSTbriefs.
+Here we go over the typical production process of a policy briefing.